How to Send a Package: International

 If you’re going to use stamps or pay for your postage at a Post Office location, you can use the International Postage Calculator to figure out the price of your postage.

-You can also use Click-N-Ship service to pay for and print international postage for Global Express Guaranteed, Priority Mail Express International, Priority Mail International, and First-Class Package International Service.
+You can also use Click-N-Ship service to pay for and print international postage for Priority Mail Express International, Priority Mail International, and First-Class Package International Service.

 Show More